 We convert them into probabilities with our Odds to probability calculator, to get an overview of: who is most likely to score each GW, and which teams are most likely to keep a clean sheet.

 You can check the GW1 clean sheet odds here.
-Bookies favor mainly Chelsea, Leicester, and Liverpool to perform well defensively in the first gameweek of the season.
+Bookies favor mainly Manchester City, Brighton and Manchester United to perform well defensively in the first gameweek of the season.

 That suggests that there could be fewer clean sheets in the GW1 than we are used to in an average gameweek.
 It also suggests that GW1 could be a high-scoring and chaotic gameweek.

-According to Premier League Goalscoring Odds, Salah is the player that is most likely to score a goal in the GW1.
+According to Premier League Goalscoring Odds, Haaland is the player that is most likely to score a goal in the GW1.
+Rashford and Kane follow.

 7. Bench fodders for your FPL team

 Which cheap players will likely start for their teams?
-We looked at pre-season minutes to determine it.
-These players could be cheap options for your bench if you plan to maximize the budget of your starting XI (and we recommend you to do that).
+These players could be cheap options for your bench if you plan to maximize the budget of your starting XI (and we recommend you do that).

 Hopefully, our FPL GW1 Tips helped to get you in the picture before the first kick-off.
 However, at the end of the day, it is all about you and your decision-making process.
 We want to inspire you, show you things to focus on and what to not overlook.